 ECSS-E-ST-20-07_0080085

-Electrical cable assemblies shall simulate actual installation and usage.
+Electrical cable assemblies shall be representative of the actual installation, in terms of twisting, shielding, and shield terminations.

-1 Proper construction techniques such as use of twisted pairs, shielding, and shield terminations are determinant features.

-2 Details on the cable construction used for testing are defined in the EMEVP DRD of ECSS-E-ST-20, and maintained in the EMEVR DRD of ECSS-E-ST-20.
+Details on the cable construction used for testing are defined in the EMEVP DRD of ECSS-E-ST-20, and maintained in the EMEVR DRD of ECSS-E-ST-20.

 ECSS-E-ST-20-07_0080086